Espa?ol

 We believe that we will not reach our mission if we are not inclusive of every community touched by cancer, actively working towards ending cancer disparities.
 We acknowledge that there is still much work to be done, in partnership with communities that have been disproportionately burdened by cancer and who experience greater obstacles to cancer prevention, early detection, treatment, and survival.
 This includes Black people and African Americans; Hispanic/Latino people; Asian Americans, Native Hawaiians, and other Pacific Islanders; Indigenous people and Alaska Natives; LGBTQ+ people; and people with disabilities.
 Health is not always “one size fits all,” and we must be intentional, thoughtful, and inclusive if we are to have long-lasting impact.

-Chief Executive Officer, American Cancer Society
+Chief Patient Officer, American Cancer Society

 In order to further reduce deaths due to cancer disparities, the American Cancer Society (快猫短视频) has strengthened its organizational commitment to advance health equity through its work at the national, state, and local levels.
 Health Equity is not a program but rather an approach to improve health outcomes and reduce cancer disparities.
 Our mission is to engage marginalized populations to shape patient support policies, programs, and services while addressing barriers to quality preventive care, screening, cancer treatment, and survivorship.